Exploring Kowloon Markets in Hong Kong

 This post may contain affiliate links.
 If you make a purchase through an affiliate link you’re helping to support this website at no additional cost to yourself.
 Thanks for your support.

 While I was in Hong Kong I didn’t actually stay on Hong Kong Island (which is where you’ll find the iconic skyline of Hong Kong).
 I stayed across Victoria Harbour in Kowloon, a busy urban area of Hong Kong.
-I loved staying in Kowloon and I wanted to learn a little bit more of this area so I went to explore the Kowloon Markets with Urban Adventures.
-Hong Kong is known for it’s shopping from high end designer to local markets, and some of the best and most unique markets you can find are in Kowloon.
+I loved staying in Kowloon and I wanted to learn a little bit more about this area so I went to explore the Kowloon Markets with Urban Adventures.
+Hong Kong is known for its shopping from high-end designers to local markets.
+Some of the best and most unique markets you can find are in Kowloon.
 Here is some of what I saw on my tour.

 The Flower Market

-We started at the Flower Market, which consists of several blocks of stalls and shops selling flower, and others plants.
+We started at the Flower Market, which consists of several blocks of stalls and shops selling flowers, and other plants.
 Hong Kong has a high population density and so most people aren’t buying flowers and plants to plant in a garden.
-Instead people buy plants and such as part of Feng Shui, which is a philosophy of balancing energy in a home or environment.
+Instead, people buy plants and such as part of Feng Shui, which is a philosophy of balancing energy in a home or environment.
 Many people buy plants and flowers to use in religious altars in homes as well.

 The Bird and Pet Markets

-While this tour was free for me that’s ony because I won an Urban Adventure voucher through a contest on Caroline in the City Travel Blog.
+I took this tour of Kowloon Markets with Urban Adventures.
+This tour was free for me because I won a contest on Caroline in the City Travel Blog.
 I was not asked to write about or review this tour, and as always all opinions are my own.